cantaloupe-project/cantaloupe/README.md

 ## 1.0-beta3

+* `cache` key in the configuration file renamed to `cache.server`.
 * Added client-side caching.
-You will need to change the `cache` key in your configuration file to `cache.server`, and add the `cache.client.*` keys from the sample configuration above.
+To enable, add the `cache.client.*` keys from the sample configuration above.
+* Added HTTP Basic authentication.
+To enable, add the `http.auth.basic*` keys from the sample configuration above.
+* Improved the thread-safety of FilesystemCache.

 ## 1.0-beta2

-* Added optional caching.
+* Added optional server-side caching.
+To enable, add the `cache` and `FilesystemCache.*` keys from the sample configuration above.
 * Added configurable path separators in FilesystemResolver and HttpResolver.
 * The application version is displayed on the landing page and in a startup log message.